finos/open-source-readiness/docs/bok/Activities/Level-3/Contribution-Compliance.md

 #### Controls

+Financial companies do define their retention policies when comes to record management, like how email communication, internal source code, internal chat systems (all involving possible counter parties) are applied to all firm business; some of these even surveiled in real time.
+However, such policies only apply to what is considered _firm business_.

+As by definition the [Open Source work is not considered a firm-related business](electronic-communications.md), only the firm wide communication policies that would be applied to the incoming email notifications from GitHub, would be applicable here.

+Taking into consideration the above, the OSR group would still strongly advise people to audit and confirm with their compliance team the policies applicable.

-##### Blocked Software Tools
+##### Software Tools

-Banking regulations around electronic communications are mainly aimed at broker-dealer relationships, preventing collusion and enforcing "chinese walls" to prevent conflicts-of-interest.
+Banking regulations around electronic communications are mainly aimed at broker-dealer relationships, preventing collusion and enforcing "information barriers" to prevent conflicts-of-interest.

-They normally apply to tools like Zoom, Slack, Symphony, Email etc. and cover retention periods, supervision etc.
+They normally apply to tools like Zoom, Symphony, Email etc. and cover retention periods, supervision etc.

 Clearly, an open source contribution needs to adhere to these rules, even if it is not really the subject of them.